MS Jutlandia: Departure

 On 23 January 1951, she was sent to Korea.
 She sailed under three flags: Dannebrog (the Danish national flag), the Red Cross, and the UN flag.
 The day before the departure, she was visited by King Frederik and Queen Ingrid.
 The King knew Hammerich quite well.
 While he still was a crown prince Hammerich was his senior officer in the navy.
 The crown prince had behaved in a careless way during an exercise and literally got a slap in the face from Hammerich as punishment.

 At the departure speeches were made and a small service held, and the foreign minister, a brass band and about 10,000 freezing citizens were on the quay to see the ship off.
 Hammerich wanted public support.
 He didn't want Jutlandia to 'sneak off like a thief in the night'.
 She sailed with a crew of 97, and a hospital staff of 91.

 Jutlandia was bound for Japan, where she should report for duty at the UN staff.
 The travel was quite uneventful.
 There was, of course, the obligatory seasickness in the Biscaya, and the hospital was needed for two patients: the ship's tailor was operated for appendicitis, and senior doctor Tage Kjær fell and burst his achilles tendon.
 He got a leg cast, stayed on board and did his duty on crutches.

 During the transfer, the staff had to participate in some very basic military training (stand in line and salute), so they could present a nice front on arrival.
 For some, this was quite a nuisance - for others, a source of much joyful entertainment.
 Jutlandia made the journey in 38 days.

 At the arrival, General MacArthur was quite outspoken:

 "...
 There is war out here, a hard war, not like some Danish newspapers write: a Police raid ...
 I expect endurance, determination, discipline and initiative ..."

-Jutlandia started her service in Pusan on 10 March 1951, about 200 km from the frontline.
+Jutlandia arrived at the Port of Pusan on 7 March 1951 and started her service in Pusan on 10 March 1951, about 200 km from the frontline.
 Depending on the intensity of the war, there were from less than 100 to over 200 wounded on board.
 At quiet times, there was a kind of competition with the American hospital ships to 'capture' patients.

 Jutlandias hospital had a high and internationally respected standard.
 As a result of this, she got some of the most difficult cases.
 It soon turned out that there were about ten times more surgical than medical patients.
 The difference was due to the modern vaccines.
 During e.g. World War I, the ratio was about one to one.
 Nobody worried much about departmental borders; with a bit of flexibility the patients were distributed where there was room.